Vehicle registration plate: Cameroon

+Egypt

 Kenya

 The current series of vehicle registration plates in Kenya are on a white plate with black lettering and look quite similar to UK suffix style registrations.
-The format is LLL 000L, where ‘L’ denotes a letter and ‘0’ denotes a digit.
+The format is LLL 000L, where 'L' denotes a letter and '0' denotes a digit.
 The older series of number plates were black with white or silver lettering.
 The rear plates in the older series of number plates were yellow and black lettering.
 According to Kenya National Bureau of Statistics there are over 1,626,380 vehicles on Kenyan roads as at 2011.

 Morocco

-New-style (post-1983, black lettering on white) Moroccan vehicle registrations have one or two numbers to the right of the plate to indicate the town of registration.
+New-style (post-1983, black lettering on white) Moroccan vehicle registrations have one or two digits to the right of the plate to indicate the town of registration.

 Each number is separated by a vertical line.
 To the left of the plate are a series of up to 5 digits issued consecutively.
 These are separated from the town of registration digits by a hyphen.

 Earlier plates (1972–1983, black lettering on white.
 Pre-1972, white lettering on black) differed in that they could have either one or two numbers to indicate the town of registration.
 The group of digits was separated from the rest of the plate by a vertical line.

 The current plates use numerals without script.
 Earlier plates used numerals and included Arabic script.